Russians in China: Current status

-The 1957 census counted 9,000 ethnic Russians in China, while the 1978 census counted just 600.
+The 1957 census counted over 9,000 ethnic Russians in China, while the 1978 census counted just 600.
 That number rose again to 2,935 in the 1982 census and 13,504 in the 1990 census, mostly in northern Xinjiang and Inner Mongolia.
 Some of them live in Enhe and Shiwei, the only Russian ethnic townships in China.
+Beijing's Yabaolu commercial district also maintains a visible Russian (specifically Siberian) presence due to its active fur trade and import market, although business has deteriorated since the Russian financial crisis of 2014.

 There continues to be disagreement over the number of ethnic Russians living in China.

-Statistics as of the 2002 Census.
+Statistics as of the 2002 Census are shown below.
 Pink designates native region.